wilsonliaows/docs/on-prem/profile.md

 | RCVPRT | Receiver Partner profile type |
 | RCVPRN | Receiver Partner profile type defined for the SAP |

-The Below property required to get IDOC & RFC dropdown list populated in the Workato Recipe creation UI configured on Receiver partner profile:
+The below property is required to get IDOC dropdown list populated in the Workato Recipe creation UI configured on Receiver partner profile:

 | Property name | Comment |
 |------------------|-------------------------------------------|